 After you’ve performed all the different tactics to optimize your display URL, it’s a good idea to use Google analytics data to see how your ads are performing and see if there are any other changes that you can make, such as tweaking ad keywords or further improving display URLs.
 Every bit of data is important to help you rank as high as possible and make the most out of your ad campaigns.

 Once you learn the rhythm of designing display URLs, you can improve future campaign success by tailoring the domain, keyword, and URL to each other to form a cohesive and search engine optimized ad structure.

-All of these things mean better ad campaign and marketing success for all of your ads.
+All of these things mean better ad campaigns and marketing success for all of your ads.
 This will help drive more traffic to your business and best of all, it is more.